stuwilmur/micro-table/API.md

 # Tiny-table API reference
 ## Introduction
 Tiny-table is a small JavaScript library for performing data handling tasks on a data table.
 It is implemented as an ES2015 module.
-A *data table* (equivalently referred to as a data frame) comprises a number of *observations* (think rows of a table) and *variables* (think columns of a table).
-Tiny-table works with a data table constructed as an array of JavaScript objects with consistent properties (i.e. all objects in the array share exactly the same properties).
-Each array element is an object which represents an observation; each property of one of these objects represents a variable.
+A *data table* (or data frame) comprises a number of *rows* correspondings to *observations*, and *columns* corresponding to variables.
+Tiny-table works with a data table constructed as an array of objects with consistent properties: all objects in the array must share exactly the same properties.
+Each object represents an observation; each property of one of these objects represents a variable.

-As an example, the following array is an example of a data frame/data table that describes the average monthly rainfall for two countries over three months.
+The following array is an example of a data frame/data table that describes the average monthly rainfall for two countries over three months.
 ```javascript
 const rainfall = [
   {country: 'England', month: 'Jan', inches: 3.27},